jaydeep82/razrbit-sdk-ios/README.md

 # LUXSTACK SDK for iOS (Beta)

-This SDK is a singleton which allows access to the REST services offered by Razrbit from the iOS platform.
+This SDK is a singleton which allows access to the REST services offered by LUXSTACK from the iOS platform.
 All calls are invoked asynchronously and simply require a block completion callback which will be invoked automatically when the request finishes.

 ## Installation